-Every September, Dalhousie University and the Dalhousie Student Union are coming together to give back to the community for Community Day.
+Every September, Dalhousie University and the Dalhousie Student Union come together to give back to the community for Community Day.

-We are partnering with a number of local community non-profit organizations to offer exciting and valuable volunteer projects for all Dalhousie and King's Students to participate in during the day.
+We partner with a number of local community non-profit organizations to offer exciting and valuable volunteer projects for all Dalhousie and King's students to participate in during the day.
 This event is FREE for all students and is a great way to meet new people, learn more about a number of non-profits across Halifax, and have a great time giving back to the community!

-Join us again in the Fall 2019 for our 11th annual day of community engagement and volunteerism!
+Join us again on September 14, 2019 for our 11th annual day of community engagement and volunteerism!

 Shelter Nova Scotia